-Dear DCES: I’ve been newly diagnosed with Type 2 diabetes and I’m not sure what I can eat.
+Dear CDCES: I’ve been newly diagnosed with type 2 diabetes and I’m not sure what I can eat.
 So many have recommended the keto diet to me.
-Do I have to follow a keto diet to get Type 2 under control?
+Do I have to follow a keto diet to get type 2 under control?

 Dear Reader: First, being newly diagnosed is a lot to take in!
 The best place to start in figuring out what you can eat is to look closely at what you are eating now and how often.
 Learning to read food labels and understanding recommended portion sizes helps you estimate your actual food intake.
 Keeping a food diary for a few days is a great way to visualize what your current eating pattern looks like.
 A food tracker app can also make tracking easier and more fun.
 One example is My Fitness Pal, but there are many to choose from.
 Being aware of where you are starting from will help you and your diabetes care team identify any changes needed to manage your new condition.

 What are the Experts Saying?